Open-Systems-Pharmacology/Cimetidine-Model/Evaluation/Input/Content/Section2.2_Data.md

 ### 2.2.1 In vitro / physico-chemical Data

-A literature search was performed to collect available information on physiochemical properties of efavirenz.
+A literature search was performed to collect available information on physiochemical properties of cimetidine.
 The obtained information from literature is summarized in the table below.

 | **Parameter**   | **Unit** | **Value**       | Source                                                       | **Description**                                 |
 | :-------------- | -------- | --------------- | ------------------------------------------------------------ | ----------------------------------------------- |